Food deserts by country

-Often the only reliable source of an informal food market, a fruit vendor sells on the streets on Tanzania.
+Often the only reliable source of an informal food market, a fruit vendor sells on the streets of Tanzania.

 This is a list of food desert issues and solutions by country.

-East Africa
+Africa

 African food deserts are due to accelerated urbanization, the various ways individuals acquire food through formal and informal food economy markets, familial dynamics of the household, and African social, political and economic effects.
 African food deserts have been defined as "poor, often informal, urban neighborhoods characterized by high food insecurity and low dietary diversity, with multiple markets and market and non-market food sources but variable household access to food."

 The definition of a food desert often relates to the distance between residents and the nearest supermarket.
 In Western nations, supermarkets prevail over traders and vendors but food sourcing methods within Africa are reversed.
 Certain regions have an informal economy where traders and vendors are available within the areas they live and other local areas.
 Urban agriculture also plays a big role within Africa as pastoralism is widely practiced – populations raise their own livestock and grow their own food creating informal rural-urban food transfer systems.
 These practices vary throughout Africa but do not increase food security and limits community resources to create a food desert.
 Low-income populations are still more inclined to source food in these ways, however supermarket growth in both urban and rural areas is cutting off these food sourcing methods and worsening food security.